LiamJCates/Programming-Notes/Data Structures/CommonStructures/Queue/Queue.md

 Structure
 Either a linked list or dynamic array can be used as the underlying data structure.

+If we are aware of the maximum size of the queue in advance, then implementation of a queue using arrays will be efficient.
+But if the size is not known in advance, then we will use the concept of a linked list, in which dynamic memory allocation takes place.

 Linked lists usually allocate memory dynamically for each element.
 Depending on the overhead of the memory allocator, these allocations are often more time consuming than the copies required by a dynamic array, so a stack based on a dynamic array is usually faster than one based on a linked list.
 Implementing a linked list is less complicated than implementing a dynamic array, so in an interview, a linked list is probably the best choice for your solution.

 Whichever choice you make, be sure to know the pros and cons of both approaches.